 there is scarcity of jobs to where there are more jobs.
 Political reasons: people may decide to leave politically unstable areas to the politically stable one.

-We hope that you have found this article useful. why people move from one place to another?
+We hope that you have found this article useful.
+Why do people move from one place to another?
 Share your answer in the comment below.